Frontline launches new Ford Transit Custom campervan

 Cost: starting at $88,500

-Frontline Camper has again transformed the ever-popular HiAce to create a functional motorhome that is comfortable enough to become your home on wheels for under $150k.
-The bonneted body style places the engine up front, providing increased front-end collision protection in the event of an accident.
+Frontline Camper has again transformed the ever-popular Toyota Hiace camper to create a functional motorhome that is comfortable enough to become your home on wheels for under $150k.
+This new Toyota Hiace campervan features a bonneted body style that places the engine up front, providing increased front-end collision protection in the event of an accident.
 Keeping your safety in mind, further improvements have been made, including seven airbags and a 5-star ANCAP rating.

 If you need extra help getting into the cabin, a large low step and grab handles make cabin entry easy and accessible.
 Its clever interior design makes the cabin feel spacious with internal width, allowing you to enjoy your time inside.
-Fitting in most suburban garages when unused, the Frontline Toyota Hiace H30 6 Gen is versatile enough to be your suburb/city car and your vehicle to your camping spot.
-Starting from well under $100k, you can choose the best add-ons that will suit your lifestyle and adventures!
+Fitting in most suburban garages when unused, the Frontline Toyota Hiace campervan is versatile enough to be your suburb/city car and your vehicle to your camping spot.
+Starting from well under $100k, you can choose the best add-ons that will suit your lifestyle and adventures.

 Specs